 All internal parts

-All of the internal parts which make up the echo dot.
+All of the internal parts that make up the echo dot.